You are here

 Office for Recruitment & Diversity Affairs

 The Graduate College Office for Recruitment and Diversity Affairs furthers UIC's commitment to a diverse and enriched educational environment.
-Through professional development, financial support initiatives to recruit, retain and graduate underrepresented students.
+We offer professional development, fellowships, and other initiatives to recruit, retain, and ensure the success of underrepresented graduate students.

 For more information on recruitment in general at UIC or further details about the opportunities described in this section, please feel free to contact the Office for Recruitment and Diversity Affairs at (312) 413-2559 or firstname.lastname@example.org.